Swamp Thing (comic book): Rick Veitch

 Veitch's term ended in a widely publicized creative dispute, when DC refused to publish issue #88 because of the use of Jesus as a character despite having previously approved the script, in which the Swamp Thing is revealed to be the cupbearer who offers Jesus water when he calls for it from the cross.
 The move was said to be made due to controversies then arising from the Martin Scorsese film The Last Temptation of Christ.
 Artist Michael Zulli had already partially completed the art.
 The move disgusted Veitch and he immediately resigned from writing.
 Neil Gaiman and Jamie Delano, who were originally slated to be the next writers, sympathetically declined to take up the helm.
 Gaiman, however, was cooperative enough with the editorial staff to write Swamp Thing Annual #5, featuring Brother Power the Geek, to fill the series hiatus, which led into the run of the new Swamp Thing writer, Doug Wheeler.
 The Annual was reprinted in Neil Gaiman's Midnight Days.

 In 2025, during New York Comic Con, it was announced that Veitch's final four issues of Swamp Thing would be published in 2026 under DC's Black Label imprint.
+The mini-series will be titled Swamp Thing 1989 and run as #1-4, but the cover images will continue the numbering of where Veitch left off, #88-91.

 Doug Wheeler

 From September 1989 to July 1991, Doug Wheeler wrote issues #88–109.
 Wheeler quickly wrapped up Veitch's time travel arc and oversaw the birth of Abby and the Swamp Thing's daughter Tefé Holland.
 The remaining tenure of Wheeler's run focused upon a longstanding war between the Parliament of Trees and the Gray, a fungus-themed elemental realm in opposition to the Parliament of Trees.

 Wheeler's run was drawn by Pat Broderick and Mike Hoffman.
 Broderick's work had a more traditional, adventure-comics look than previous artists on the series.
 John Totleben continued to contribute painted covers up to issue #100.
 After issue #101, Alfredo Alcala departed his role as longtime inker as he transitioned from comics to animation.
 The art of Mike Hoffman lacked the atmospheric detail that had characterized the first 100 issues.
 Due to the backlash among creators including planned Swamp Thing writers Jamie Delano and Neil Gaiman, DC relied upon newcomer artists and writers whose careers in comics never took off.
 This poorly received run eventually caused DC to replace Hoffman and Wheeler.
-Swamp Thing received a large multimedia push during the transition from Wheeler to Collins, receiving an animated series from Dic and a live action series on USA Network.
+Swamp Thing received a large multimedia push during the transition from Wheeler to Collins, receiving an live action series on USA Network and a animated series from Dic.
 Bill Jaaska was used on a few issues including Annual #6 during the transition.